 Nampa, ID 83686-589

-- Using the online recommendation form, please provide three recommendations, one from each of the following:
+- Using the online recommendation form, please provide two recommendations, one from each of the following:

 - The prospective student's present district superintendent or equivalent ecclesiastical superior; and

-- Someone who can evaluate the prospective student's previous academic performance, such as a college professor or administrator; and
+- Someone who can evaluate the prospective student's previous academic performance, such as a college professor or administrator. *

 - During their online orientation course, all students are required to complete a National Sex Offender & Criminal Background Check.

 Note: If English is not the student's native language, proficiency must be demonstrated through earning an appropriate score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Minimum score accepted for the TOEFL is 85 with a minimum of 22 on writing and speaking and no score lower than 20.
 Required score for the IELTS is 7.0.